-- "The UK unequivocally condemns terrorist attacks and stands in solidarity with Israel" Rt Hon Gillian Keegan, Secretary of State for Education. - Hamas is a proscribed terrorist organisation, and it is illegal to encourage support for them - To support senior leaders and teachers manage discussions about the conflict, there are several reputable organisations that offer resources to teach about this sensitive topic in a balanced way. - DofE 'Educate Against Hate' website provides a range of resources to support with challenging discrimination and intolerance. - "Schools and colleges should ensure that any political expression is conducted sensitively, meaning that it is not disruptive and does not create an atmosphere of intimidation or fear for their peers or staff". - This includes not only where behaviour appears to celebrate or glorify violence, but also any expression of views that feels targeted against specific groups or stigmatises others.
+- To support senior leaders and teachers manage discussions around sensitive topics, there are several reputable organisations who offer classroom resources to teach sensitive topics in a balanced way Advice and training Archives - Educate Against Hate - DofE 'Educate Against Hate' website provides a range of resources to support with challenging discrimination and intolerance Classroom resources Archives - Educate Against Hate - "Schools and colleges should ensure that any political expression is conducted sensitively, meaning that it is not disruptive and does not create an atmosphere of intimidation or fear for their peers or staff". - This includes not only where behaviour appears to celebrate or glorify violence, but also any expression of views that feels targeted against specific groups or stigmatises others. - Try to avoid promoting political lobbying groups e.g. Black Lives Matter, Extinction Rebellion etc!